system76/docs/content/install-ubuntu.md

 ![grub](/images/install-ubuntu/GRUB-2.12.png)

-Once Ubuntu starts and you have selected your language, any accessibility features that you may need, your keyboard selection, and network connectivity.
-Next,f you will be asked to **Try Ubuntu without installing** or to **Install Ubuntu**.
+Once Ubuntu starts, you will be asked to select your language, any accessibility features that you may need, your keyboard layout, and network connectivity.
+Next, you will be asked to **Try Ubuntu without installing** or to **Install Ubuntu**.
 If you are attempting to restore a broken operating system, please choose **Try Ubuntu**.

 >**IMPORTANT NOTE:** System76 recommends [backing up all important files from your computer](https://support.system76.com/articles/backup-files).
 The Ubuntu installation process will wipe any data on the drive that is selected for the installation.
 Next, double-click on the **Install Ubuntu** icon on the desktop.